Skip to contents

 .stamp/catalog.lock

-Consider including: - .stamp/catalog.qs2 - Enables version history tracking across team - .stamp/versions/ - Useful for small datasets, prohibitive for large files
+Consider including: - .stamp/catalog.qs2 - Enables version history tracking across team - */versions/ - Version snapshots for all artifacts (useful for small datasets)

 For large projects: